 Without the settings, Microsoft Launcher review is not useful.
 You can change themes in the launcher.
 It comes with Light, Dark, and Transparent theme options.
 With Light theme, you get a white coloured background, with Dark, you get black coloured, and with Transparent, the background is always visible.
 You can change the background blur, transparency, opacity, and the accent colour in the settings.

 Check out: Waze vs Google Maps.

-Image information: Images used in this article are the screenshot of the app.
+Image information: Images used in this text are the screenshot of the app.
 A screenshot is most likely copyright of the app owner.
-Last modified by Madhsudhan on 18/Oct/2019.
+The post was last modified by Madhsudhan on 7/Nov/2019.